d-fine/Dataland/README.md

 * start the E2E cypress tests using `npm run teste2e`

 ## Dependency Management
 we try to keep our dependencies up to date.
-Therefore, every two sprints we update dependency versions in a seperate PR.
+Therefore, every sprint we update dependency versions in a separate PR.
 To do so:
 * Execute `gradlew dependencyUpdates` to get a report on Dependencies with updates
 * update `settings.gradle.kts` (for libraries), `build.gradle.kts` (for plugins) and `gradle.properties` (for jacoco)